vas3k/vas3k.club/README.md

 We also run the public [Trello Board](https://trello.com/b/SAbS5JiI/) to track progress and develop roadmaps.

-The official development language at the moment is Russian, because 100% of our users speak it.
+> The official development language at the moment is Russian, because 100% of our users speak it.
 We don't want to introduce unnecessary barriers for them.
 But we are used to writing commits and comments in English and we won't mind communicating with you in it.

-### 🐛 How to report bug or propose a feature
+### 🐛 How to report a bug or propose a feature?

 Open [a new issue](https://github.com/vas3k/vas3k.club/issues/new).
 Explain your idea or proposal in all the details.
 Attach a screenshot or wireframe.

 If it's a bug, make sure you clearly describe "observed" and "expected" behaviour.
 It will dramatically save time for our contributors and maintainers.

+When ticket receives a label it is automatically added to our board in Trello to track further progress.

-### 😎 What if want to help?
+### 😎 I want to write some code!

 Open our [Trello](https://trello.com/b/SAbS5JiI/) to see the most important tickets at top.
 Then go to [Issues](https://github.com/vas3k/vas3k.club/issues) and pick one you like.
 Don't forget to leave a comment inside that you're getting it.
 Our maintainers track them and update the board.